 The purpose of this course is to continue developing the strong foundation of work habits and basic skills in piano playing already acquired during the previous course, Class Piano I. It may be counted toward the 1-credit courses required for private instruction.

 A continuation of MUS 112 - Materials of Music II with emphasis on chromatic harmony.
-Throughout Materials of Music I, II, III and IV, students are introduced to the styles, forms and compositional procedures of music and are required to analyze representative compositions as well as compose in various forms.
+Throughout the music theory sequence, students are introduced to the styles, forms and compositional procedures of music and are required to analyze representative compositions as well as compose in various forms.

 Introduction to the relationship between music and society, culture, history.
 Introduction to musicologies: the varied ways of exploring music cultures and the fundamental modes of inquiry into the field.